Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-audioout.rst

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

 EINVAL
-    No audio outputs combine with the current video output, or the number of the selected audio output is out of bounds or it does not combine.
+    No audio outputs combine with the woke current video output, or the number of the woke selected audio output is out of bounds or it does not combine.